 “I think we all expect a level of emotional empathy in our interactions due to the environment we’re all in”

 So how do you respond to both the increased volume and the heightened emotions?
 With empathy.
-“I think we all expect a level of emotional empathy in our interactions due to the environment we’re all in,” said Jean-Bernard Baptiste, Senior Manager of Customer Support at HubSpot.
+“I think we all expect a level of emotional empathy in our interactions due to the environment we’re all in,” says Jean-Bernard Baptiste, Senior Manager of Customer Support at HubSpot.

 These shifts have naturally had consequences for customer expectations of support, but they’re not the only factor.
 While the pandemic has demanded certain adaptations, in many cases, it’s simply accelerating trends that customer support leaders were experiencing anyway.

-“Customer expectations are both higher and different than last year,” said Aneta Ziegenfuss, Director of Customer Support at Productboard.
+“Customer expectations are both higher and different than last year,” says Aneta Ziegenfuss, Director of Customer Support at Productboard.
 “This is due to the company growing and attracting more clients, but also due to the world depending more on technology, which creates additional pressure on businesses like Productboard.”

 And as companies start to better understand the importance of customer satisfaction for retaining customers and building loyalty, a great customer support experience goes from a “nice-to-have” to an essential differentiator.
-“I think customer expectations are higher, because more and more companies are realizing that it’s the key to their continued growth and success,” Jean-Bernard said.
+“I think customer expectations are higher, because more and more companies are realizing that it’s the key to their continued growth and success,” Jean-Bernard says.
 “Therefore customers are getting better experiences with businesses and that’s becoming a standard, which is great.
 Customers should be the main focus of any business.”

 Listen closely to customer feedback

 If you truly want to deliver on customer expectations, you need to listen closely to what your customers are telling you.
 To do that effectively, you need to take a holistic view of the entire customer experience, and gather feedback at multiple touchpoints along the way.